project-ocre/getting-started/README.md

 ```
 **Note:** This will create a container image called `<sample_name>.nbx`

-## Running Samples
+### Create an Ocre container

-To load, and subsequently run the sample, we need to create a container from the container image produced in the step above.
-Next, we'll then load that container on our Ocre-enabled board.
+To load, and subsequently run the sample, we first need to create a container from the container image produced in the step above.

-1. Create the container using the following command
+1. Create the container using the following command.
 ```sh
 example
 ```
+### Load the Container
+Next, we'll then load that container on our Ocre-enabled board.

-2. Load the container onto your board.
+1. Load the container using the following command.

 ```sh
 example
 ```
+Congrats, you have now built and ran your first Ocre container!

-## Further Information and Advanced Usage
+## Further Information

 For more detailed information on Ocre containers, including:
 - Detailed explanations of container components